First Touch

 By Matty Lawrence

-Of course, this is still dependent on FIFA and football in general surviving the madness of Russia 2018 and the desert based tournament of 2022 in Qatar.
-And, to think, our beloved sport has been called “the beautiful game” for decades.
-It’s no real surprise that this Infantino borne plan has prevailed: let’s be honest, which smaller nation wouldn’t vote in favour of the 12 countries increase?
+To think, our beloved sport has been called “the beautiful game” for decades.
+It’s no real surprise that this Infantino-borne plan has prevailed: let’s be honest, which smaller nation wouldn’t vote in favour of the 12 countries’ increase?

-Maybe it is too easy for me to sit here in my aloof position of being a citizen of a country that regular qualifies, and castigate FIFA’s decision, but I’m quite at ease with the notion that the WC should actually be decreased in size to 24 countries.
+Maybe it is too easy for me to sit here in my aloof position of being a citizen of a country that regularly qualifies, and castigate FIFA’s decision.
+But I’m quite at ease with the notion that the WC should actually be decreased in size to 24 countries.
 Six groups of four and bish-bash-bosh.
 You can bet your life that England would struggle to qualify for that tournament, but it wouldn’t bother me one iota.

 As Martin Samuel wrote eloquently in The Daily Mail earlier in the week, the clue is in the title: World Cup FINALS.
-The preceding two years of qualifying is there to cut the wheat from the chaff; not the bloody finals themselves.
+The preceding two years of qualifying are there to cut the wheat from the chaff, not the bloody finals themselves.

 Infantino Dilutes The World Cup